-When I was 13 I tried Karate because I was curious – would I be breaking boards within a week?
+When I was 13 my parents shoved a Parks & Recreation catalog at me and told me to find something to do.
+I tried Karate because I was curious – would I be breaking boards within a week?
 What did karate people do anyway?
 I was also having trouble with bullies at school.
 From the first few minutes I was hooked.
 I felt stronger every class, so that kept me at it.
+I wasn’t thrilled about doing Karate only twice a week and taking three-week breaks between quarters.
+My Dad looked into other dojo(s) and found one that met nearly every day.
 I spent 3 or 4 years training hard.

 My Sensei honored me by asking me to help teach the little kids’ class.
 I enjoyed it, but I started getting sick.
 All the time.
 I even got chicken pox that year!
 My training went to pot and my grades at school were in jeopardy from all my absences.
 I got so discouraged I quit altogether.
 I wish I had simply bowed out of teaching little kids, then I would’ve been fine.
 But I was a dumb mixed-up emotional teenage girl and didn’t think of that.
 Years went by and I did next to nothing for exercise.
 Life happened, I went to college out of state, kids came along, yada yada.